 How do you make the vegan chicken pot pie gluten free as well?

-If you need your pot pie to be gluten-free, simply make a biscuit-like batter to put on top of the veggie filling instead of a pie crust.
+If you need your pot pie to be gluten-free, you can use my gluten-free vegan pie crust recipe or make the biscuit-like batter to put on top of the veggie filling instead of a pie crust.

 How long does a pot pie need to cook in the crockpot?

 It can be done in as fast as 4 hours when you set your slow cooker to high.

 If you want it to cook longer: Set it to low for 5 hours, and then turn it to high after you add the pie crust and let it cook on high for only the last hour.
 This will equal a total of 6 hours of cooking time.

 Try this delicious vegan chicken noodle soup!
 It tastes like the real deal, yet with no animal products!